prakharmrsl/easypcceo.github.io/pages/crypto-mining/zcash-hardware.md

 The algorithm was invented by Dmitry Khovratovich and Alex Biryukov, and is based on [Wagner's algorithm](https://en.wikipedia.org/wiki/Stoer%E2%80%93Wagner_algorithm){: target="_blank"}.

-The algorithm requires a substantial amount of memory, which is why GPUs with more dedicated VRAM tend to be more profitable.
+Equihash requires a substantial amount of memory, which is why GPUs with more dedicated VRAM tend to be more profitable.

 ## Recommended Zcash Mining Setup